 At Smile Columbia Dentistry, we maintain your smile with the preventive care you need.
 We can also design a brand new smile for you, since we offer a full range of cosmetic services, from teeth whitening to dental implants.
 Dr. Paul and Dr. Adam Hahn use the modern technology and lifelike materials to perform all our services.
 Contact us today to schedule an appointment.

 In dentistry, the proverbial ounce of prevention is worth far more than a pound of cure.
 As much as we love the challenge of a complicated dental case, we love even more when preventive dentistry keeps our patients’ smiles healthy so they never need complicated treatments.

-Although advanced restorative treatments are available at our dental office, nothing is as good as your natural teeth, so we work to preserve your natural teeth.
+Although we certainly provide advanced restorative treatments, nothing is as good as your natural teeth, so we work to preserve your natural teeth.
 When interventions are necessary, we strive to use the minimal treatment necessary for your smile’s health and beauty to maintain as much of your natural teeth as possible.

 Quality Dentistry Is Cosmetic Dentistry

 Cosmetic dentistry is not just a group of procedures, it’s an approach to all dental treatments.
 When we say we are cosmetic dentists, we mean that every treatment we perform should be beautiful.
 In part, that’s because a beautiful smile is a functional smile, and vice versa.
 Whether we’re performing a simple filling or a full smile makeover, we strive to achieve results that are attractive, comfortable, and natural in form and function.